-AP Testing requires a \$93.00fee.
+AP Testing requires a \$94.00 fee.
 Students who are on free or reduced lunch may apply for a fee waiver.
 Even students who do not qualify for free or reduced lunch may have their fees paid through a grant from the Barberton Community Foundation.
+If student signs up and does not take test, the student may be required to reimburse for the cost of the test.
 See the Guidance Department for more information.
-Test dates for AP will be May $6^{th} - 17^{th}$, 2019.
+Test dates for AP will be May 3, 2021 - May 13, 2021.